opcr-io/opcr-website/docs/cli/build.md

 # Building images

-Much like building images with `docker`, the `policy` CLI allows you to build an image from the contents of a directory and tag that image with a name that consists of an organization name, a repository name, and a tag:
+Similar to building images with `docker build`, the `policy` CLI allows you to build an image from the contents of a directory and tag that image with a name that consists of an organization name, a repository name, and a tag: